 The ATS will also assign a percentage to any "Skills" and "Competencies" it identifies on your resume to help pinpoint who you are as a potential employee.

-Ensure the Job Title associated with each position on your resume has enough detail and relevant information to help an ATS determine whether you are qualified for the role!
-For example, compare "Assistant Manager" with "Assistant Manager - Human Resources / Benefits".
+Here's a tip: Ensure the Job Title associated with each position on your resume has enough detail and relevant information to help an ATS determine whether you are qualified for the role!
+For example, instead of "Assistant Manager", consider: "Assistant Manager - Human Resources / Benefits".

 Keep this in mind: the ATS is just a computer program, a cluster of algorithms!
 It doesn’t "know" anything, it doesn't "read" your resume, it doesn't "make judgments" about you.
-Its programmers created word lists and categories, and one of your goals is to ensure you're including words and phrases from these lists and categories!
+Its programmers created word lists and categories, and one of your goals is to ensure you're including words and phrases from these lists and categories in your resume!